smolTypo/GraphQL-Restaurant-Data/README.md

 This is an exercise as part of Module 24 of MIT xPro Full Stack Bootcamp

-This repository contains the code for a GraphQL server that handles restaurant data.
-It provides queries and mutations to retrieve and update restaurant information.
+This project is part of a programming assignment that focuses on using GraphQL to query and update restaurant data.
+The goal is to build a GraphQL server that provides a simplified view of the data and makes it easier to retrieve and modify restaurant information.

 ## Getting Started